Working with PDFs

 Automatic Backup of Work in Progress on Device

-When you are working with multiple documents in the field, it’s important to make sure that all modifications and signatures are duly saved.
-In Fluix our primary concern is to ensure data integrity and timely delivery of the workflow documents.
-Starting from Fluix app version 2.6, all documents being edited are automatically backed up to Drafts section.
+When working with multiple documents in the field, it’s important to ensure that all modifications and signatures are duly saved.
+At Fluix, our primary concern is ensuring data integrity and the timely delivery of workflow documents.
+Starting from Fluix app version 2.6, all documents being edited are automatically backed up to the Drafts section.

 Autosave files from Templates with preconfigured submit rules: